ausport/vk-camerakit/README.md

 Any changes made to the `vk-camerakit` repository will be automatically mapped to your application without needing to build or re-install the package.

-### Vimba SDK

-If using the Vimba cameras, the Vimba SDK (see below) is required to install `vimbapython`.
-This requires a pip environment.

-The easiest method is to first install `pipenv` to create an environment in which to install the `vimbapython` libraries.
+### Allied Vision Camera Support [optional]

+Allied Vision (Prosilica) imaging devices are supported by the VIMBA SDK.

+Download the SDK [here](https://www.alliedvision.com/en/products/vimba-sdk/#c1497) and install `vimbapython`.

+This requires a pip version of Python 3.8+.

 A further note - the pip install for `PyQt5` is not compatible with the typical `opencv-python`, since the pip installation of the latter installs it's own Qt libraries by default (for Linux, but not for OSX).
 The easiest workaround here is to